|

 If you work for a fancy company, chances are someone else will pay

-for you to dine here, because it’s a popular destination for corporate
+for you to dine here, because its a popular destination for corporate

 retreats.
 The Trillium is calm and elegant, and the food and service